TomaszKandula/RazorWebApp/README.md

 The back-end project is relatively small, and therefore it is not split into sub-projects/services.

+## Client application

+Ensure you have package manager installed (npm for `Node.js`).
+Then, compile front-end scripts located at `.../wwwroot/scripts/`, please open a terminal, and run `npm install` command to download `node_modules`.
+After that:
+- for development execute: `npm run watch`,
+- for production, execute: `npm build`.

 ## Setting-up the database

 Setup the connection string: